prabhatkrmishra/Project_Node_SparkNest/README.md

   * Add, Reply, Delete comments.
   * Save and Like articles -> shown in profile section.
   * Contact and send message to SparkNest team.
+  * View other user profile using user id

 Create, Read, Update and Delete on user, articles and comments are performed on user's authorized space only.